MaX-Lo/2SIT/README.md

 *JOSM plugin*
 transforming the map but requiring direct feedback from the user in a WYSIWYG style to reduce risks of transformation errors

+## 1) Data aquisition
+- download area via OverpassApi or import downloaded area from JOSM (via coordinates, name or address)
+- consider downloading only indoor relevant data
+- multiple buldings at once - list inputs

+## 2) Transformation into SIT conform data
+- identify used indoor mapping convention
+- continue based on result
+- beginn with parsing features on one level
+- if this is working start parsing connections between different levels

+## 3) Evaluation and contribution
+- save changeset in a format that can be understood by OSM
+- import changeset into JOSM (cli?
+How does JOSM store changesets?)
+- compare with old version and test for SIT conformity